-- Your MySQL server must be in the same virtual network as the rest of the cluster. - Reference your MySQL server host by private IP address or an internal fully-qualified domain name that resolves to a private IP address. - You must run the same dhclient script on this host as well.
+- Your MySQL server must be in the same virtual network as the rest of the cluster. - Reference your MySQL server host by private IP address or an internal fully-qualified domain name (FQDN) that resolves to a private IP address. - If you wish to reference the MySQL server by internal FQDN, make sure the MySQL server internal FQDN is registered with the DNS server you configured in the previous section, Setting Up Dynamic DNS on Azure.